Openovate/reactus/README.md

 ###### 2.1.1.3.
 Views

 Last, we need to declare all the views that will be used in the project.
-`reactve` virtually builds a virtual file structure for views and be accessed using `import Product from 'reactve/views/product/detail.jsx'` for example.
+`reactus` virtually builds a virtual file structure for views and be accessed using `import Product from 'reactus/views/product/detail.jsx'` for example.

-> NOTE: `reactve/views/product/detail.jsx` is a virtual file that does not really exist.
+> NOTE: `reactus/views/product/detail.jsx` is a virtual file that does not really exist.

 `engine.view(route, target, source)` is a function to register views where the following parameters are accepted.